The part-time Executive PhD in Private Sector Development is taught in English and takes a minimum of 4 years.

 Each following year, we will provide 3 additional workshops ranging from 2 to 5 days either at the MSM campus or online.
 You will participate in these workshops together with fellow Executive PhD candidates.
 The workshops will focus on the research skills and methodologies necessary to complete the PhD project.
 In the same week, we will also focus on progress evaluation through review by your fellow PhD candidates and through meetings with your supervisor(s).

 The Executive PhD programme needs to be completed within a maximum of 7 years.
+Upon graduation, you will receive a doctoral degree by Maastricht University.

 We are looking for candidates with a Master’s degree who have strong academic records, professional and/or volunteer experience, affiliation with academic research and a special interest in private sector development.
 MSM welcomes candidates from all over the world from a wide wide variety of backgrounds, cultures and disciplines.
-The program is tailored to synergise the various backgrounds.
+The programme is tailored to synergise the various backgrounds.